-The etymology of the word design comes from the Latin "designare" meaning "to do something", to identify it through a sign and give meaning to it by designing its relation with other things, owners and users of goods.
+The etymology of the word design comes from the Latin "designare" meaning "to do something", to identify it through a sign and give meaning to it by designing its relation with other things.
 Based on this original meaning, we can say that designing equals to giving meaning (to things).
 We can thus introduce the idea of culture within a creative project, which can convey depth and real value, as a vital condition for the project culture itself.
-The course is divided in the basic areas of design education: representation through digital design, understanding of basic materials and culture of photography.
+The course is divided in the basic areas of design education: representation through digital design, 2D and 3D, and culture of photography.